-Consultee Response LCC Local Highways Authority No objection subject to conditions: Provision of the site access and any off site works before occupation of any dwellings Full details of working practices to form the access and any associated works in order to protect highways trees in front of the site Provision of a construction traffic management plan Charnwood Borough Council - Urban Design, Conservation & Archaeology (May 2023) Heritage assets to be considered are Reynall's Farmhouse which is listed grade II and is located Main St at the southern end of the hamlet.
-The hamlet of Woodthorpe which is considered to be a non-designated heritage asset.
+Consultee Response Charnwood Borough Council - Urban Design, Conservation & Archaeology (May 2023) Heritage assets to be considered are Reynall's Farmhouse which is listed grade II and is located on Main St at the southern end of the hamlet.
+The hamlet of Woodthorpe is considered to be a non-designated heritage asset.
 The proposed development also falls within an archaeological alert area.
 The heritage significance of Reynall's Farm or its setting will not be diminished by this proposed development.
 The design brief identifies the significant characteristics of the hamlet and a form of development that responds to the distinct context.
 If the proposed development followed the details in the design brief the result would be acceptable.
-Concern that the requirements identified in the response received from the highway authority for a regular highway width of 5.5m with potential footways and regular kerb alignment, together with a wide regular radii access point to service the development, would result in significant degradation of the heritage significance of Woodthorpe.
+Concern is that the requirements identified in the response received from the highway authority for a regular highway width of 5.5m with potential footways and regular kerb alignment, together with a wide regular radii access point to service the development, would result in significant degradation of the heritage significance of Woodthorpe.
 Conclusion: There would be no harm to the heritage significance of Reynall's Farm or its setting.
-The required highway alterations would have a very significant adverse impact on the historic character of Woodthorpe, and Para 203 of the NPPF is engaged.
-Leicestershire County Council Mineral Planning Authority (20/9/21 and 26/8/20) No objections in respect of mineral safeguarding.
-Lead Local Flood Authority (LLFA) The development scale is such that the LLFA is not a statutory consultee.
-Refers to standing advice that drainage must not lead to flooding or exacerbate flooding elsewhere.
-Charnwood Borough Council Environmental Health (17/1/23 and 3/6/21) No objections subject to conditions: Noise mitigation measures to be approved as part of the detailed design of the dwellings.
+The required highway alterations would have a very significant adverse impact on the character of Woodthorpe, and Para 203 of the NPPF is engaged.

+Leicestershire County Council - Local Highway Authority (LHA) (Feb 2023) Whilst access is not to be determined at the outline stage, the LHA can now confirm that it considers that a safe and suitable access can be achieved at the site and demonstrated at the future reserved matters stage.
+The LHA therefore advises approval subject to conditions.
+No objections subject to conditions: • Construction traffic management plan Provision of off site highways works Leicestershire County Council Mineral Planning Authority (20/9/21 and 26/8/20) No objections in respect of mineral safeguarding.
+Charnwood Borough Council Environmental Health (3/6/21) No objections subject to conditions: Noise mitigation measures to be approved as part of the detailed design of the dwellings.
+Ground contamination/ remediation/ verification scheme.
 Conditions are recommended to control dust and approval of a construction method statement.
-Construction Management Statement.
-Charnwood Biodiversity (March 2023) A balanced and acceptable baseline assessment has been produced for the site and that at 63 Main Street.
-A net loss of 0.34 habitat biodiversity units is stated.
-The DEFRA metric is acceptable because the applicant had a potential site to deliver offsetting.
+Construction Management Statement Charnwood Borough Council Biodiversity (March 2023) A balanced and acceptable baseline assessment has been produced for this site, together with that at 63 Main Street The DEFRA metric is acceptable because the applicant had a potential site to deliver offsetting.
 It would appear that offsetting is not currently an option and so there is an increased risk that an offsetting payment will be required.
-Therefore, the Warwickshire Metric should be referenced in the S106 agreement, should we get to that stage.

-- Transfer of the recently submitted baseline data to the Warwickshire Metric indicates offsetting payments of £21,267. - Note that the post development habitats have followed the applicants' submissions, are indicative only and do not represent confirmation of the semi natural habitats where these have been shown.
+Therefore the Warwickshire Metric should be referenced in the S106 agreement, should we get to that stage.
+Transfer of the recently submitted baseline data to the Warwickshire Metric indicates offsetting payments of £72,086.
+Note that the post development habitats have followed the applicants' submissions, are indicative only and do not represent confirmation of the semi natural habitats where these have been shown.
 No objection subject to obligations as part of S106 are prepared to include: